briansworth/dev/_posts/2017-4-1-Build-VM-From-Template.md

 ---
 layout: post
 title: Build a VM from a Template
+description: How to guide for creating a base image to use for faster VM deployments.
 ---

 Creating VMs from a base image can make your life a lot easier.
 Not having to sit through and select the same options during an OS install is a big time save.